Martchus/PKGBUILDs/README.md

 Finally, run `podman system migrate` to apply.

 ### Investigation of build failures
-By default, `makecontainerpkg` starts the container via `--rm` so the container is removed in the end.
+By default, `makecontainerpkg` removes the container in the end.
 Set `DEBUG=1` to prevent that.
-Then one can use e.g.
-`podman container start …` and `podman container exec -it … bash` to enter the container for manual investigation.
+Then one can use e.g. `podman container exec -it … bash` to enter the container for manual investigation.
+Set `DEBUG=on-failure` to only keep the container in case of a failure.

 ### Using Arch-packages on another distribution via a container
 If you want to cross-compile software on non-Arch distributions you can make use